lrq3000/pyugt/README.md

 [![PyPI-Versions](https://img.shields.io/pypi/pyversions/pyugt.svg?logo=python&logoColor=white)](https://pypi.org/project/pyugt)
 [![PyPI-Downloads](https://img.shields.io/pypi/dm/pyugt.svg?logo=python&logoColor=white)](https://pypi.org/project/pyugt)

-pyugt is a universal game translator coded in Python: it takes screenshots from a region you select on your screen, uses OCR (via Tesseract v5) to extract the characters, then feeds them to a machine translator (Google Translate) to then show you a translated text.
+pyugt is a universal game translator coded in Python: it takes screenshots from a region you select on your screen, uses OCR (via Tesseract v5) to extract the characters, then feeds them to a machine translator (multiple backends are included) to then show you a translated text.

 Since it works directly on images, there is no need to hack the game or anything to access the text.
 It is also cross-platform (support for Windows and Linux and experimentally on MacOSX).

 Here is a demo:

 ![demo](https://github.com/lrq3000/pyugt/raw/master/doc/demo.gif)

+Several machine translation backends are available: from free online APIs such as Google Translate, to DeepL with a free or paid subscription, and also an offline translator that runs directly on your computer without needing internet access thanks to Argos Translate and OpenNMT.

 Of course, since the translation is done by a machine, don't expect a very nice translation, but for games where no translation is available, it can be sufficient to understand the gist and be able to play.